ivangeorgiev/gems/docs/python/katas/050-movielens-with-django-rest-framework-kata.rst

 Movielens with Django Rest Framework Kata
 ==========================================================

-The goal of this kata is to create a browasble API, using MovieLens database.
+The goal of this kata is to create a browasble API as an interface to the MovieLens database.

 Download the *small* MovieLens database from https://grouplens.org/datasets/movielens/latest/ and examine the content of the files.
 We are interested in
 `movies.csv` and `links.csv` files.